andres-fr/iamusica_training/README.md

 # Running/evaluating the model

-This repository also hosts an instance of a [pretrained model](assets/OnsetVelocityNet_2022_09_08_01_27_40.139step=95000_f1=0.9640.torch) (25.5MB), trained on MAESTROv3 for 95000 steps with the default settings and no augmentation.
+This repository also hosts an instance of a [pretrained model](assets/OnsetVelocityNet_2022_09_08_01_27_40.139step=95000_f1=0.9640.torch).
 The evaluation script can be run on the pretrained model with default parameters as follows: